Sean-Bradley/SNMPWALK2ZABBIX/README.md

 ![Directory Listing](img/ls.gif)

-Download/Copy/SFTP the saved XML file to a location on your local computer where you can then import it into the Zabbix UI `Configurtation-->Templates-->[Import]`.
+Download/Copy/SFTP the saved XML file to a location onto your local computer where you can then import it into the Zabbix UI `Configuration-->Templates-->[Import]`.

 ![Import Template](img/import.gif)